vuejs/v2.vuejs.org/src/v2/guide/list.md

 }
 ```

-In situations where computed properties are not feasible (e.g. inside nested `v-for` loops), you can use a method:
+In situations where `computed` properties are not feasible (e.g., within nested `v-for` loops), you can use a method:

 ```html
 <ul v-for="set in sets">